-White House Staff ‘Genuinely Horrified’ As Donald Trump Praised Rodrigo Duterte For Brutal Drug Crackdown
+White House Staff Reportedly ‘Genuinely Horrified’ As Donald Trump Praised Rodrigo Duterte For Drug Crackdown

 White House staffers were “genuinely horrified” as they listened to Donald Trump praise Philippines President Rodrigo Duterte for carrying out a brutal crackdown on drugs in his country that has left thousands dead, a new report claims.

 Trump’s private interactions with world leaders are facing new scrutiny after allegations that the president pressured the Ukrainian president to dig up dirt on Joe Biden during a phone call in July.
-An October report from The Washington Post claims that these phone calls left White House staff horrified, prompting new scrutiny on Trump’s interactions with Duterte.
+An October report from The Washington Post claims that these phone calls left White House staff horrified, prompting new scrutiny of Trump’s interactions with Duterte.

 A new report from Vice noted that Trump’s dismissal of Duterte’s bloody crackdown on suspected drug dealers and users that has left more than 20,000 people dead is leading to fresh scrutiny over the relationship between the two world leaders.
 Duterte has long bragged about his violent treatment toward drug dealers, saying that he authorized and even took part in death squads when he was mayor of Davao City, which is on the southern Philippine island of Mindanao.